Certain criteria both dog and owner must meet before the dog can become a Board & Train student.

-Rabies (NO TAGS). *Dogs must also have a current, (within 2 weeks) negative fecal. **This can be waved depending on the type of heartworm medication the dog is on. * Provide a 3 month supply of heartworm & flea medication.Any unused medication will be returned.
+Rabies (NO TAGS). *Dogs must also have a current, (within 2 weeks) negative fecal. **This can be waved depending on the type of heartworm medication the dog is on. * Provide a 1 or 3 month supply of heartworm & flea medication, (depending on program).

-Your dog is guaranteed to perform the following commands, both on and off leash, upon his/her return:
+Your dog is guaranteed to perform the following commands upon his/her return:

 Heel(the dog walks and turns with his neck even with the owners left leg on a loose leash.
 When the owner stops, the dog sits automatically).
 Sit stay (the dog stays in a sitting position while the owner walks away, even out of sight.
 The dog stays until the owner returns and gives the release).
 Down Stay (the dog stays in the down position while the owner walks away.
 He stays until the owner returns and gives the release).
 Drop in Motion(this off leash emergency down is used if the dog is running off, or needs to stop immediately.
 The dog is taught to stop, drop, and then come back).
 Stand for Exam (the dog stays in a standing position until the owner gives the release).
 Figure 8(teaches the dog to focus, change pace and direction, and ignore distractions).
 Recall(the dog comes when called, then sits in front of the owner, every time).
 Finish(the dog returns to heel position).
 Heelfrom a standstill (on command. the dog positions himself at the owners left side without the owner moving).
 Move it in(as the owner steps to the side, the dog adjusts himself to the owners body position).
 Heel in reverse(as the owner walks backwards, the dog walks backwards as well. staying in heel position).